PeterCamilleri/mini_readline/README.md

 mini_term gem.
 That gem requires Ruby 2.0.0 or greater and now so does mini_readline.

-As almost all of the platform specific responsibility has be moved to the mini_term gem, the tracking of portability progress issues now resides there as well.
+As almost all of the platform specific responsibility has been moved to the mini_term gem, the tracking of portability progress issues now resides there as well.
 Please see [mini_term](https://github.com/PeterCamilleri/mini_term) for more information.